 What trees do lion’s mane mushrooms grow on?
 While they’re most commonly found on beech trees (around here anyway), they readily grow on just about any hardwood species including oak, maple, and beech.

 Hericium species will attack and kill host trees, growing first on the dying wood, and then on the dead and downed logs.
 I’ve read that others only grow on dead wood as decomposers and do not attack living trees.
 Thus far, I’ve only found them on living beech trees that were severely weakened by beech canker.

-We spend a lot of time in our woods in the September and October foraging beech nuts.
-Trees infected with beech canker tend to produce empty nut husks, since they’re weakened and cannot muster the energy for a good wild nut crop.
+We spend a lot of time in our woods in September and October foraging beech nuts.
+Trees infected with beech canker tend to produce empty nut husks since they’re weakened and cannot muster the energy for a good wild nut crop.

-While they may not produce tasty nuts, they an excellent place to forage lion’s mane mushrooms.
+While they may not produce tasty nuts, they are an excellent place to forage lion’s mane mushrooms.

 When to Find Lion’s Mane Mushrooms

 The season for lion’s mane mushrooms will largely depend on your climate.
 They’re a cool-weather mushroom, and here in Vermont, they’re common in foliage season.
 September through mid-October is a good time to find them, and their season tapers off when we start having hard frosts (around 20 degrees F) in mid to late October.

 I’ve read those milder climates can harvest these into December, and occasionally through the winter into February.